openhab/openhab-addons/addons/binding/org.openhab.binding.osramlightify/README.md

 ## Supported Things

-This binding supports OSRAM Lightify gateways along with lights and power switches that are paired with them.
-Currently motion sensors and wireless switches are **not** supported.
+This binding supports OSRAM Lightify gateways along with lights, power switches and motion sensors that are paired with them.
+Currently wireless switches are **not** supported.

+Note that as of gateway firmware 1.1.3.53 and motion sensor firmware 1E005310 the temperature feature of the OSRAM motion sensor is **not** supported, it is not possible to enable/disable the motion sensor via openHAB and that the triggered status of a motionsensor thing indicates whether an associated action has been triggered rather than simply whether motion has been detected.
+You **must** associate an action with the motion sensor via the Lightify app or the triggered status never changes.
+It is not, however, necessary for the associated device to be powered on or reachable for the action to be triggered.
+The triggered status in openHAB therefore indicates when motion has been detected, the time is within the action's time window and the time since motion was last detected is less than the action's time to off.

 ### Tested Devices

 * CLA 60 RGBW - 10W, 810lm, Ra > 85, quoted white range of 2000K - 6500K
 * PAR16 50 RGBW - 6W, 300lm, Ra 80, quoted white range of 2000K - 6500K
+* OSRAM SMART+ Motion Sensor

-Both of these show a probed white range of 1801K - 6622K with firmware 01020412 and 1501K - 8000K with firmware 01020510.
+Both lights show a probed white range of 1801K - 6622K with firmware 01020412 and 1501K - 8000K with firmware 01020510.
 It isn't clear whether we see the actual ZigBee limits or some gateway concept of what lights should be capable of.
 No attempt has been made to verify the range via external measurement.
 However the increased range with the newer firmware is very real.
 The lower end of the range could now be described as golden firelight!

 (This extended range looks as though it may be using the RGB LEDs so may not be available with non-RGBW lights)